ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 might choose to use the more generic `application/yaml` media type instead of managing multiple specific media types for the same resource.

+## Resources not containing an OpenAPI Object

+A server can publish an OpenAPI resource that does not contain an "OpenAPI Object".
+In this case, the `version` parameter is useful to identify the specification version.

 # Security Considerations {#sec}

 Security requirements for media type